-The single greatest risk factor for prostate cancer is age.
-The disease tends to develop in men over age 50; more than 60 percent of prostate tumors are found in men 65 or older.
+The strongest risk factor for prostate cancer is age.
+It usually develops after age 50.
+More than 6 out of 10 prostate tumors are found at age 65 or older.

-- You have symptoms of the disease, such as a frequent urge to urinate or painful ejaculation.
+If you have symptoms of the disease, you may be more at risk.
+The main symptoms include an urge to urinate often or painful ejaculation.

 It is possible to lower your risk for prostate cancer through your lifestyle and diet choices.

 A healthy diet and lifestyle are associated with overall wellness.
 Research studies show diet and lifestyle may play a role in prostate cancer and its recurrence (when cancer comes back).